wdiv-scrapers/DC-PollingStations-PerthAndKinross/README.md

-Scrape polling station and district data from Moray Council
+Scrape polling station and district data from Perth and Kinross Council